At Isenberg, we aim to produce scholars who want to teach and conduct research related to the management of organizations.

 Students entering the program may have acquired the knowledge by formal course work, self-study, or work experience.
 Some students with otherwise strong credentials are admitted without meeting all of these prerequisites.
 Such students usually make up their deficiencies by taking more courses than students who meet the requirements upon entry.
 Applicants with a recently awarded MBA degree are normally considered to have met these entrance requirements.

-There are 8 different areas of specialization in the Isenberg PhD program: Accounting, Finance, Hospitality and Tourism Management, Marketing, Management Science, Organization Studies, Sport Management and Strategic Management.
+There are 9 different areas of specialization in the Isenberg PhD program: Accounting, Finance, Hospitality and Tourism Management, Information Systems, Marketing, Management Science, Organization Studies, Sport Management and Strategic Management.
 The programs in the areas of specialization are highly selective, and admit 2-3 students per year.

 Students must demonstrate competence in: